Oneflow-Inc/oneflow/docs/source/oneflow.rst

 -------------------------------------------
 The context managers :func:`oneflow.no_grad`, :func:`oneflow.enable_grad`, and
 :func:`oneflow.set_grad_enabled` are helpful for locally disabling and enabling gradient computation.
-See :ref:`locally-disable-grad` for more details on their usage.
 These context managers are thread local, so they won't work if you send work to another thread using the ``threading`` module, etc.

 Examples::